fhereygers/AgenticAI/README.md

 ![password](images/password.png)

+- Go to “Projects” on the left side panel > Select “Public Projects” from the dropdown.
+- Click on the publicly available project named **AgenticAI**.

 In a workspace, Projects view is the default and you’ll be presented with all public (within your organization) and your own projects, if any.
-In this lab we will be creating a project based on Applied ML Prototype.
+In this lab we will be using an existing project AgenticAI.

 - Click on *AMPs* in the side panel and search for “workshop”